remondis-it/resample/README.md

 This library reduces the overhead of creating fixtures by initializing the complete object with valid (non-null) values.
 This way you can focus on the data needed for the test case rather than setting all required values by hand to not break not-null constraints for example.

+ReSample is intended to always return static test data values.
+It is not the purpose of ReSample to generate random test data.

 ### Example

 The following example demonstrates how to generate a sample instance of `Person`.